ChristianMct/helium-artifacts/README.md

 ### Controlling the experiment parameters and grid
 To reproduce the paper experiments, we further modify the runner script parameters.
 The snippets below represent the actual experiment grids of the paper.
 Note that fully running these grids might take a significant time.
+Although this should be unfrequent, might also be some bugs left which prevents an experiment from completing.
+The `SKIP_TO` variable enables restarting from a specific point in the grid.

 #### Experiment I
 ```python